Heat pump vs furnace? How to choose the best heating system for your home

 The first step is to understand how your home is heated.
 For most homes in B.C., it’s either gas or electricity.

-• Do you pay only an electricity bill (either from BC Hydro, FortisBC or your municipality)?
+- Do you pay only an electric bill (either from BC Hydro, FortisBC or your municipality)?
 If so, all of your appliances in the home will be powered by electricity.

-• Do you pay both an electricity and gas bill?
+- Do you pay both an electric and gas bill?
 If so, this could mean your heating system or other appliances are using gas.
 To find out, you could look up the make and model of the unit to learn more about it.

 Setting your goals before you start the project

 Before you dive in, it’s important to be clear about what you need and why you want to upgrade.
 To start with, why are you investing in a new heating system?
-Is it to lower your heating costs, or simply replace an aging system?
+Is it to lower your heating costs, or simply to replace an aging system?
 Are you looking to add cooling as well as heating?
-Or, do you want to lower household GHG emissions?
+Or, do you want to help lower associated GHG emissions?

-Thankfully, any choice you make to upgrade to a high-efficiency heating system is a positive step towards lowering your home’s energy use and GHG emissions.
+Thankfully, any choice you make to upgrade to a high-efficiency heating system is a positive step towards helping lower your home’s energy use and associated GHG emissions.

 If cost savings are your priority, it’s important to include the upfront purchase and installation costs of your system with expected month-to-month energy savings.
 Are you comfortable with the time it will take for the upfront investment to pay back in energy savings?
 Depending on why you’re upgrading and your current energy costs, it may make sense to pay more upfront, especially if you plan to stay in the home for a long time.